pranav-abhyankar/finance-portfolio-management/README.md

 # 📊 Stock Portfolio Dashboard

-The **Stock Portfolio Dashboard** is a powerful web-based application built to manage and visualize stock portfolios in real-time—both for individual users and combined family portfolios.
+The **Stock Portfolio Dashboard** is a powerful web-based application built to manage and visualize stock portfolios in real-time — both for individual users and combined family portfolios.
 It seamlessly integrates with Google Sheets as a backend, making it fast, simple, and cost-effective.

 ---